jonedavis/twilio-saasmart-demo/README.md

 npm install

 ```
-Create a `.env` file for environment variables in your server.
+Create a `.env` file for environment variables in the root directory of this project.

 Example:
 ```bash